 Sunday morning was a little overcast, but dry, so we decided to head to the seafront regardless.
 Fortunately, there are quite a few beaches on the Isle of Wight that allow dogs even in summer.
 Our friends recommended Yaverland Beach, near Sandown.
 For the best experience of the beach, we timed it to go there for low tide (around midday).
 Meaning we had a little time beforehand to go into Sandown itself, have a little stroll through town and along the beach there.
 Around the town centre the beach doesn’t allow dogs over summer.
 But once you get past the pier, dogs are free to run and roam (and loads of them did).
 And since the sun was gradually peeking through, we opted for a second breakfast and coffee break at a cute little café along the beach promenade.
 I mean you can’t beat a coffee with a view.

-Come lunch time, all clouds were gone, and we couldn’t wait any longer to get to the beach.
+Come lunch time, no clouds in sight any more.
+Time to head to the beach.
 Not just wetting our feet, but actually changing into swimming gear and having a proper swim.
 Including Frank (well, no swimming trunks for him, but having a swim).
 He was a little cautious with the waves but loved running in and out of the water and along the beach.
-And building his own little sandcastle (or maybe just the moat and we were supposed to build the castle?).
+He built his own little sandcastle (or maybe just the moat and we were supposed to build the castle?).

 Once we all had enough of the water, sand, and sun, we eventually headed back to our friends for a BBQ and relaxed evening.